 For in-depth, step-by-step instructions, be sure to check out our article on how to create a restaurant ordering system.

 If you’re looking for ways to keep your restaurant running during the coronavirus crisis, consider setting up a virtual restaurant (or ghost restaurant) that serves solely as a delivery base or offers takeout.
 You can do this whether you have a physical restaurant or not.
 Virtual restaurants are hugely popular in the restaurant industry.

 Start by installing the WooCommerce plugin on your WordPress website.
 Next, add food items as individual products in WooCommerce.
-Finally, use the WooCommerce Product Table plugin and the WooCommerce Delivery Slots plugin to create a front-end order form and a table of available delivery time slots.
+Finally, use the WooCommerce Restaurant Ordering and WooCommerce Delivery Slots plugins to create a front-end order form with a table of available delivery time slots.

 Ready to set up your virtual restaurant and grow your bottom line?
-Get WooCommerce Product Table today!
+Get WooCommerce Restaurant Ordering today!